How to compare financing options to purchase Australian land with a vacant land home loan

 - Lower LVR.
 Because of the conservative approach lenders take towards vacant land home loans, many will offer a low maximum LVR.
 As a result, you may need to save more for a deposit before you will be approved for a loan.

-When would a vacant land home loan suit me?
+When might a vacant land home loan suit me?

-There are many situations in which you could benefit from a vacant land home loan, all of which would obviously require you to be seeking finance to purchase a vacant block of land.
-For example, perhaps you’re building an investment portfolio for your retirement, or maybe you simply want to snap up a prime piece of land while it’s available and before someone else beats you to it.
-Of course, you may also plan to build your dream home on that land one day - you might just have to wait a few years until you can afford to do so.
+There are many situations in which you could benefit from a vacant land home loan, all of which would obviously require you to seek finance to purchase a vacant block of land.
+For example, perhaps you’re building an investment portfolio for your retirement, or maybe you simply want to snap up a prime piece of land while it’s available.
+Of course, you may also plan to build your dream home on that land one day.
+You might just have to wait a few years until you can afford to do so.

 Frequently asked questions about vacant land home loans

 How much can I borrow for different block sizes?